40. Baltic Cruise – 2015

 We were looking for a churchy looking church but St. Catherine is a ruin.
 We found it by a miracle, going through the St. Peter/St. Paul church and through this walkway.

 The concert of medieval music in a ruined medieval church that hasn’t been used in 500 years was fantastic.
 The performers explained the Hurdy Gurdy they played.
 It is similar to a bagpipe, in that there are 2 drone strings (strings that play just one note as the background sound).
 The third string can be manipulated to play different notes while a crank is cranked on the side.
-I love learning new things.

-Our next adventure (2022 trip) was watching a young man play a harp/violin, 16th century instrument from Sweden.
+Then in 2022, I was watching a young man play a harp/violin, 16th century instrument from Sweden.
 It had 16 strings and lots of pegs to push.

 Finally (also in 2022), we learned about their public bathrooms.
 To use the bathroom, you have to put in a 20-cent coin.
 The door opens and then closes after you.
 You have 20 minutes to do your business.
 Then after you open the door, you better not try to sneak another person in to save 20c.
 Why?
 The bathroom automatically sanitizes and water washes the floor and toilet.
 If someone is there, they will get wet.